Frequently Asked Questions

 Cub Scouts are broken into a small group called a pack, Boy Scouts are grouped into troops, and Venturing gathers as a crew.
 The pack, troop, or crew you join is up to you.
 You can look for a group chartered by an organization you support, like your church or school, or simply choose the one closest to your neighborhood.

-Meetings typically take place at your chartered organization (such as school or church) but sometimes meetings are held at local parks or businesses as part of a special activity.
+Meetings typically take place at your chartered organization (such as school or church) but sometimes meetings are held at camp, local parks or businesses as part of a special activity.

 Q: When do Scouts meet?